 To explore ways in which women have been represented in film and what those representations reveal about perceptions of women in (primarily) American Culture and the American film industry.
-Prereq: CM-155 CM-177 or CM-120.
+Prerequisites: CM-115 CM-117 OR CM-120.

 CU-247.
 Marketing Communications.
 3 Credits.